jianhaoti/minimalistic-personal-page/blogPosts/kandaes-algorithm.md

 excerpt: "We give a simple graphical interpretaion to Kandae's solution to the maximum subarray problem."
 ---

 Recall the goal of the [maximum subarray problem](https://leetcode.com/problems/maximum-subarray/description/) is given an integer array $A$, find a subarray $S$ such that the sum of the entries $S$ is maximized among all subarrays of $A$.
-Kandae's solution is, roughly speaking, greedily maximize _wrt_ no the constraint of no non-positive prefixes.
+Kandae's solution is, roughly speaking, greedily maximize _wrt_ no non-positive prefixes.
 We provide a graphical interpretation of this explanation.

 $${}$$